-1. Connect a 1" OD drain pipe (field supplied) to the unit's connecting port using the insulated drain pipe connector supplied and metal worm clamps.
-Make sure it secured tightly and can not be easily pulled loose.
+- 1. Connect the drain pipe (field supplied) to the unit's connecting port using a metal worm clamp.
+Make sure it secured tightly and can not be easily pulled loose. - 2.
+Insulate the connecting port and pipe with the accessory sheath provided.